This is a scaned copy of the B&W photo taken in

 of an inch long.
 This gave it a fuzzy furry appearance.

-purchased by me from Pete Larson who is the younger
+purchased by me from Pete Larson who is the younger brother of

-railroad tracks in Sheldon.
+tracks in Sheldon.
 Pete was in the class a year ahead of me in school.

 From ProTeam http://proteamcorvette.com/1962.html 1962 Corvettes were produced